shahraj81/aida/tools/aida-evaluation/README.md

 # Revision History

 ## 02/03/2022:
+* disallowing s3 location as input for task3
 * regenerated the Task3 ARF files to make these changes:
   * in outer-claim: add an asessment line for qnode_type, for each qnode_id that the system returned
   * change date format to be YYYY-MM-DD, to be consistent with LDC annotation (probably need to do this earlier in the pipeline)